 The warm, candle-like glow of traditional lights in clear LEDs gives this Stars and Stripes Christmas Tree just the right amount of sparkle.

 Go for jewel-toned LEDs for a fun and festive feel, just as how it transformed this metallic Space Odyssey Artificial Christmas Tree.

 Get the best of both worlds with lights that switch from clear to multicolored or interchanging, just like Treetopia’s Portland Pine Christmas Tree.

 Enjoy an animated light display featuring unconventional colors, such as this Color Blast Winter White Tree.

 Enjoy a Christmas tree gleaming with unique light colors and have fun as you animate them.
 At a touch of a button, you can go from warm white to a multicolored steady glow, or choose from 10 animated light modes.
 Customize the brightness, adjust the speed, and select a specific color from the color wheel, all through one remote control.

 More On The Different Types of Christmas Tree Lights

 The number of lights you need will depend on the height of your Christmas tree.
 Pre-lit Christmas trees are already designed with the recommended number of bulbs according to the manufacturer’s standards.
 If you decide to purchase your own Christmas string lights, a rule of thumb is to have about 100 to 150 traditional lights per foot of your tree.

 For more tips on how to string Christmas tree lights like a pro, visit our guide here.

-Christmas tree lights play an important role in making the holidays fun, festive, and fabulous, in a way that’s all you!
-Share this post if you found this guide helpful in choosing the type of Christmas lights that suits your decorating style best.
+Whether its for the holidays or all throughout the year, Christmas tree lights play an important role in your decorations fun, festive, and fabulous, in a way that’s all you!
+Share this post if you found this guide helpful in learning more about the different types of Christmas lights.